Greg Stewart (footballer): Rangers

 On 13 June 2019, Rangers announced that Stewart had joined the Scottish Premiership club on a two-year contract.
 Stewart was a free agent with his contract at Birmingham City allowed to expire.
 He made his competitive debut for Rangers on 9 July 2019 in a 4–0 win over St Joseph's of Gibraltar in the first leg of the first qualifying round of the 2019–20 UEFA Europa League.

 After he won the Scottish Premiership title with the club, Rangers officially announced Stewart's departure in June 2021 and thanked him for his contributions.

 Jamshedpur

 On 12 September 2021, Indian Super League club Jamshedpur announced that Stewart had joined the team on a one-year deal.

 On 14 December, Stewart scored a hat-trick against Odisha FC in their 4–0 win.
 Later on 26 December, he scored a "stunning" long-range, bending free kick in a 1–1 draw against Kerala Blasters.
-He finished the season with ten goals and ten assists, and was named Indian Super League Hero of the League for 2021–22.
+He finished the season with ten goals and ten assists, and was named Indian Super League Hero of the League for 2021–22 season.

 Mumbai City

 In July 2022, Indian Super League club Mumbai City announced the arrival of Stewart on a two-year deal.
 On 18 August, he scored a penalty on his debut for the club against Indian Navy in the Durand Cup, which ended in a 4–1 win.
 Stewart scored a hat-trick in the Durand Cup quarter-finals against Chennaiyin.
+He also featured in group stage games of the club in 2023–24 AFC Champions League.
+On 10 January 2024, Mumbai City announced that they and Stewart had agreed to mutually part ways.

+Kilmarnock return

+On 18 January 2024, Stewart returned to Scotland and signed with former club Kilmarnock, playing under Derek McInnes, his former manager at Aberdeen.

+Mohun Bagan Super Giant

+Stewart joined another Indian Super League club, Mohun Bagan, on 19 July 2024 on a one-year contract.
+On 7 March 2025, Mohun Bagan lifted the ISL League Shield as regular season champions, with Stewart scoring at the end of the victory over Goa in the final game of the season.
+On 12 April, Stewart and Mohun Bagan won the 2025 Indian Super League final against Bengaluru, with Stewart coming on as a substitute.